Breaking the chain: The scars and the transformation of DeeDee the dog

 "While the other dogs were barking to get our attention, she just looked at us for a while and then went to bed," Platt said.

-Platt started asking about the dog, and was told DeeDee was nearly three years old and had been at the SPCA for a while.
+Platt started asking about the dog, and was told DeeDee was nearly 3 years old and had been at the SPCA for a while.

 The intrigued pair were then told about DeeDee's past treatment and rescue and shown the scar.